Spec 011 — Server-Side Rendering & Hydration¶

 :dev-error-detail? true}}) ;; dev: include :details with full trace

 reg-error-projector adds a new registry kind :error-projector (per 001 §Registry model).
-The query API surfaces it: (rf/handlers :error-projector) returns id → metadata.
+The query API surfaces it: (rf/registrations :error-projector) returns id → metadata.
 The runtime consults exactly one projector per response — the one named in the frame's :ssr {:public-error-id ...} metadata.
 If unset, the runtime uses its default projector (below).

 reg-error-projector returns its id argument per the family-wide reg-* return-value convention.